FB header bunny

 Assuming you’ve secured gainful employment at some point in your life, what’s your professional background?

-Aside from the usual summer jobs–working in a restaurant and a department store, and that brief stint as a caterer to a Norwegian lumberjack camp–over the last 25 years I’ve worked as a magazine editor, freelance newspaper reporter, feature writer and copy writer, and college-level writing instructor.
-Since 2009, I’ve been a Communication Specialist for Henry Ford Allegiance Health in my hometown of Jackson, Michigan.
+Aside from the usual summer jobs–working in a restaurant and a department store, and that brief stint as a caterer to a Norwegian lumberjack camp–I’ve worked as a magazine editor, freelance newspaper reporter, feature writer and copy writer, and college-level writing instructor.
+Since 2009, I’ve worked in healthcare communications and media relations for Henry Ford Health in Michigan.

-Writing for kids and writing for a health system, that’s pretty diverse, isn’t it?
+Writing for kids and writing for a health system, that’s a stretch, isn’t it?

-I wouldn’t have predicted an overlap, but oftentimes my job involves taking a complex subject like a complicated new medical procedure and making it accessible to patients at about a 6th grade reading level.
-Thanks to my experience as a children’s writer, I know how to use simple language to make the explanation engaging and understandable (and perhaps a little less scary).
+I wouldn’t have predicted an overlap, but oftentimes my job has involved writing about a complex subject like a new medical procedure or technology, like robot-assisted surgery.
+Thanks to my experience as a children’s writer, I know how to use simple language to make the explanation engaging and understandable for patients (and perhaps a little less scary).

 Holding down a day job, do you ever have time to go to conferences or take classes?

-Well, actually, I’ve taken writing courses through the Institute of Children’s Literature.
-I’ve also had the privilege of participating in Highlights Foundation and Vermont College of Fine Arts writing workshops and enjoyed a course on creating memorable characters through the UCLA Writing Extension Program.
-You find the time to do what you love.
+Well, actually, I’ve had the privilege of participating in writing workshops through the Highlights Foundation and Vermont College of Fine Arts and enjoyed writing courses through the Institute of Children’s Literature and the UCLA Writing Extension Program.
+I love to keep learning and spending time with other children’s writers.

 Of course.
 I’ve been an active member of the Society of Children’s Book Writers and Illustrators since 2002.
-Joining SCBWI was a real turning point of me.
+Joining SCBWI was a real turning point for me.
 Our Michigan chapter is outstanding.

 What’s your genre of choice?

 Oh, my, yes.
-I am represented by my dream agent Erin Murphy.
+I am represented by my dream agent Erin Murphy with Aevitas Creative Management.

 I’m almost out of licorice, so I’ll try to wrap this up soon.
 What are you working on right now?

-Right now, I’ve returned to revising on my third middle grade novel, CAST OFF.
+When the time is “write,” I’ll return to revising on my third middle grade novel, CAST OFF.
 (My completed middle grade novels are SHRINK and SHORT.)
-I also have two non-fiction book proposals–one is out on submission and the other will approach that stage soon.
+I have a picture book percolating in my noggin’ too.

 Do you believe in Big Foot?

-Did he ask you ask me that?
+Did “Sir Twinkle Toes” ask you to ask me that?
 Sheesh.
 He is so needy.
+Ask him if he believes in me.

 Have you ever sat on a cactus?